bharathh4/Linux-cmd-tips-and-tricks/Linux.md

     grep blab blah.txt | tr -d '"'
     grep blab blah.txt | tr -d ','

+# How to loop through all the files in a directory in bash

+    FILES=/mnt/speech/*.py
+    for f in $FILES
+    do
+      echo "Processing $f file..."
+      cat $f
+    done

 # How to read line by line in bash

     input="afile.txt"